Coookei/Gamely/README.md

 ### Using a Proxy

-When running your own proxy server, only one environment variable is needed:
+When running your own proxy server, only one environment variable is needed in Gamely:

 ```env
 VITE_API_URL=https://your-proxy-url.com/